Updated June 2024

 Best Thing to do in George Crosby Manitou State Park

-The best thing to do in George Crosby Manitou State Park is to hike to Cascades Falls (don’t get me started on the creativity of my state in naming waterfalls…) The shortest option is a 2 mile out-and-back trek along Middle Trail.
+The best thing to do in George Crosby Manitou State Park is to hike to Cascades Falls (yes, another waterfall called Cascades.
+And further north there is a whole park named Cascades and none of the waterfalls are individually named.
+Don’t get me started on the creativity of my state in naming waterfalls…) The shortest option is a 2 mile out-and-back trek along Middle Trail.
 I really like the slightly longer 2.6 mile loop hike from Humpback Trail to Middle Trail, although this loop hike has a much greater elevation gain of 400ft versus just 75ft, and there is one place where it’s hard to see the trail on the Humpback Trail.

 More Information on George Crosby Manitou State Pakr